iblai/iblai-js/docs/quickstart/README.md

 ### Styling

-The SDK includes a pre-configured CSS design system with IBL AI brand colors, components, and utilities.
+The SDK includes a pre-configured CSS design system with ibl.ai brand colors, components, and utilities.

 #### Import Base Styles